Metroid Dread: Plot

 Quiet Robe opens a barrier to allow Samus to progress before he is assassinated by one of Raven Beak's robotic soldiers.
 Adam encourages Samus to defeat Raven Beak and destroy ZDR.
 In Elun, Samus encounters the X parasites and inadvertently releases them into the rest of the planet.
-One of the X possesses Quiet Robe's corpse and reactivates the remaining EMMI.
-Samus arrives on the surface, where she is attacked by the last of the EMMI.
-She destroys it by sapping its energy with her hand, a power gained from her Metroid DNA.
-As a side effect, Samus is slowly becoming a Metroid.
+One of the X possesses Quiet Robe's corpse and reactivates the remaining E.M.M.I. robots.
+Samus arrives on the surface, where she is attacked by the last of the E.M.M.I.
+She destroys it by sapping its energy with her hand, a power her Metroid D.N.A. has granted her.
+As a side-effect, Samus is slowly becoming a Metroid.

 On the floating fortress of Itorash, Samus confronts Raven Beak, who has been masquerading as Adam.
 Raven Beak reveals that he spared her before so that she would awaken her Metroid powers, at which point he would clone her to create an army of the most powerful Metroid of all.
 Samus battles Raven Beak and is nearly killed, but the Metroid abilities within her grant her incredible power.
 Samus attacks Raven Beak, draining energy from Itorash and causing it to crash into ZDR.
-Raven Beak is infected by an X, and Samus uses her newfound powers to destroy him.
-Samus retreats to her ship as ZDR begins to self-destruct, but is unable to use it due to her energy-draining Metroid powers.
+Raven Beak is infected by an X which had possessed the previously killed Kraid's corpse earlier, and Samus uses her new-found powers to destroy the X. Samus reaches her ship as ZDR begins to self-destruct, but is warned by Adam not to use it due to her energy-draining Metroid powers.
 The X possessing Quiet Robe appears and allows itself to be absorbed into Samus to neutralize her Metroid abilities, allowing her to escape the planet before it explodes.